 Is organic food healthier?

 The NCBI study also found that pesticides can be harmful to humans.
 All humans are exposed to pesticides when we eat conventional crops (or foods made with conventional crops), but at fairly low rates.
 The exposure rate is much higher in people who work with pesticides, whether it’s in the field or in the lab.

-In fact, there are currently more than 11,000 lawsuits in the works against Monsanto and its parent company Bayer.
-The plaintiffs are alleging that using Monsanto’s pesticide Roundup (the corporation’s brand name for glyphosate) caused their cancer, and Monsanto has already been ordered to pay tens of millions of dollars to two plaintiffs.
+In fact, tens of thousands of have been lodged against Monsanto and its parent company Bayer, with the plaintiffs alleging that using Monsanto’s pesticide Roundup (the corporation’s brand name for glyphosate) caused their cancer.
+Monsanto has already been ordered to pay tens of millions of dollars to a few plaintiffs.